Why on earth a ZIO IO monad for Scala 3?

 The first two examples print “Hello World!” to the console as the result of executing two ZIOs in sequence, discarding the value of the first one and returning the value of the second (both equal to the useless value of

-to transform Scala side-effecting code into functional effects, while the second uses directly functional effects provided by zio.Console
+type Unit, anyway).
+The difference between those examples lies in the fact that the first uses succeed and attempt to transform Scala side-effecting code into functional effects, while the second uses directly functional effects provided by zio.Console.

 3. The abstract definition of a yes/no interactive dialogue and its implementation as a console application.